 Stock certificates can be reassigned directly to General Seminary, or they may be transferred through your broker.
-For detailed instructions, please click here or consult with the Office of Institutional Advancement.
+For detailed instructions, please click here or consult with the Office of Advancement.

 A charitable trust is a useful estate planning tool that allows you to remove assets from an estate, potentially reducing probate expenses and estate taxes, while ensuring the financial well-being of your family and, if providing a significant planned gift.

 Paid-up life insurance policies provide an excellent opportunity for accomplishing philanthropic objectives.
 If the circumstances under which a life insurance policy was purchased no longer apply, you may wish to consider putting that money to work for General Seminary.

 The Endowment establishes the permanence of Faculty chairs, Scholarship aid,and ensures there will always be a General Seminary.
 Naming opportunities exist to recognize loved ones or other friends of GTS, and donors may wish to consider a multi-year payment period.
 Minimum contribution levels apply for named funds for restricted use within the endowment.
 For more information, please contact Donna Ashley, Vice-President of Advancement, at 646-717-9706 or by email.